vanhoefm/fragattacks/research/README.md

 - Fixed injection of fragmented frames when using ath9k_htc dongles in combination with 802.11n.

-- The python `requirements.txt` file now references a patched Scapy version to work around an [incompatibility](https://github.com/secdev/scapy/commit/46fa40fde4049ad7770481f8806c59640df24059) with Python 3.9.
+- The python `requirements.txt` file now references a patched scapy version to address an [incompatibility](https://github.com/secdev/scapy/commit/46fa40fde4049ad7770481f8806c59640df24059) with Python 3.9.

 - Fixed the `ping-frag-sep` test.
 Previously it behaved like `ping-frag-sep --pn-per-qos`.
 Note that this test